Spectrum of a ring: Functorial perspective

 of local rings.
 Thus $\operatorname{Spec}$ even defines a contravariant functor from the category of commutative rings to the category of locally ringed spaces.
-In fact it is the universal such functor hence can be used to define the functor $\operatorname{Spec}$ up to natural isomorphism.
+In fact it is the universal such functor, and hence can be used to define the functor $\operatorname{Spec}$ up to natural isomorphism.

 The functor $\operatorname{Spec}$ yields a contravariant equivalence between the category of commutative rings and the category of affine schemes; each of these categories is often thought of as the opposite category of the other.